OGRECave/blender2ogre/Modifiers.md

 The issue here is that `blender2ogre` has a problem when the two objects that make contact to perform the boolean operation don't have the same material assigned to the faces which enter into contact.

-To solve this you need to assign the same material to the faces wich are in contact, this might be as simple as assigning a Material to the whole secondary object or having to do something more complex like assigning the same material to the faces that come into contact by entering `Edit Mode` and assigning the material by hand to each face.
+To solve this you need to assign the same material to the faces which are in contact, this might be as simple as assigning a Material to the whole secondary object or having to do something more complex like assigning the same material to the faces that come into contact by entering `Edit Mode` and assigning the material by hand to each face.

-As a last resort it is also possible to make a copy by hand of the object, apply the `Boolean Modifier` and export that mesh.
+As a last resort, it is also possible to make a copy by hand of the object by applying the `Boolean Modifier` and exporting that mesh.